jambuur/APEDSK99/README.md

 ### *Bugs*

-If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines (including low level sector R/W) there shouldn't be any new ones (are there any existing disk controller bugs?)
+If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines there shouldn't be any new ones (are there any existing disk controller bugs?)
 In other words, any funky index hole math or weird copy protection schemes will likely fail.

+Not so much a bug but an annoyance is that the FAT format (as used on the SD Card) doesn't support any sorting whatsover; so if you have been actively **FGET**'ing images from your FTP server you might find the **SDIR** list slightly out of alphabetical order.
+There are a number of "FAT Sorter" programs for different OS's that can restore the order for you.

+And yes, if I had thought it through a bit more I would have designed APEDSK99 with the USB and Ethernet connectors facing backwards.
+Anyway what's done is done and unless there is a push for a major revision (unlikely) you'll (we) have to live with this minor inconvenience.

 ### *Future*

 After (of course) I came up with the name APEDSK99 I realised that DSK emulation is just a first application.
 The APEDSK99 shield is actually a generic interrupt-driven DSR interface to a substantial catalogue of available Arduino shields.
-Also, the Arduino has full access to the 32K RAM expansion so there is potential for fast data sharing between networked devices and the TI.
+Also, the Arduino has full access to the 32K RAM expansion and since it uses a 64Kx8 RAM chip there is an additional 24K available for additional DSR, program code or device data sharing.

 ### *Acknowledgements*